ashbymichael/News/618f6e84-d6b1-42d7-8c3f-193d146c7b7c/content.md

 <b>Become a better developer:</b><br>

-- Be involved in the development and launch of 30+ websites
 - Contribute to open source projects & attend hackathons for free
 - Explore the latest tools and technologies
 - Teaching is the path to mastery!